The targets generated will include the name as the final estimation step,

 For the way that the objects are simplified, see nlmixr_object_simplify()

-.
+and nlmixr_data_simplify().
 To see how to write initial conditions to work

-with targets, see nlmixr_object_simplify()
+with targets, see nlmixr_object_simplify().

 Examples